111 Landing Page Examples – The Ultimate Guide [UPDATE 2021]

-Don’t worry, you won’t have to go through full list, no one is willing to scroll that much.
+Don’t worry, you won’t have to go through the full list, no one is willing to scroll that much.
 I’m going to show you particular sections and shortly discuss each of them.
 So, without further ado, let’s delve into the best landing page examples for each use case.

 Lead acquisition through newsletter signups is the bread and butter of landing pages.
 In this case, it’s all about simplicity.
 Take a look at this landing page blueprint:

 Sometimes, you might need to support your CTA box with some sort of incentive.
-What is the visitor going to get after signing up to the newsletter?
+What is the visitor going to get after signing up for the newsletter?
 Show that your offer is worth the visitor’s time, and the leads will come flying in.
 Just make sure it’s readable and pleasant to look at.
 An example?
 There you go:

 Of course, you can take this approach even further.
-Offer a discount or a free gift in exchange for signing up to the newsletter.
+Offer a discount or a free gift in exchange for signing up for the newsletter.
 You can put it anywhere on the page, but it will make the biggest impact if it’s somewhere in the beginning.

 Now that you’ve got your leads, what’s next?
 Their point is not to just be there, somewhere in the internet limbo.
 Having them sent out to the email marketing software you use is a nifty feature.
 Here’s what integration options look like in the Landingi platform: